pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"fixme"+OR+"W0511")

 ### [W0601](#W0601) (global-variable-undefined)<a name="W0601"></a>
-Global variable %r undefined at the module level
+Global variable %r undefined at the module level.

 Used when a variable is defined through the "global" statement but the variable is not defined in the module scope.

 **:x: Incorrect code**